solec0der/cv/index.md

 ---
 layout: cv
-title: Isaac Newtons's CV
+title: Yannick Huggler's CV
 ---
-# Isaac Newton
+# Yannick Huggler
-Physicist, Mathematician, Cambridge professor.
+Aspiring Software Engineer

 <div id="webaddress">
-<a href="isaac@applesdofall.org">isaac@applesdofall.org</a>
+<a href="mailto:yannick@huggler.io">yannick@hugger.io</a>
-| <a href="http://en.wikipedia.org/wiki/Isaac_Newton">My wikipedia page</a>
 </div>

 ## Currently

-Standing on the shoulders of giants
+* Working on my Bachelor's degree in Computer Science at the University of Applied Sciences in Brugg, Switzerland
+* Working @ POLYPOINT as a Full-Stack Developer

 ### Specialized in